azriel91/peace/doc/src/technical_concepts/commands/use_cases/state_diff.md

     The "to" state is usually one of:

-    - Discovering the desired state.
+    - Discovering the goal state.
-    - Reading `states_desired.yaml`.
+    - Reading `states_goal.yaml`.
     - The *clean* state.

 3. Call the state `DiffCmd`.